 Bloodwood Gall, Merne arrkirlpangkwerle

-Aboriginal people have eaten native bushfoods for several thousands of centuries on the Australian continent.
+Indigenous people have eaten native bushfoods for several thousands of centuries on the Australian continent.
 Bushfoods were very important alimentary resource in Australia.
 Bush food is an important reference to any native fauna or flora, which are also used for culinary and medicinal purposes.

 The bush coconut is a sort of fruit that grows on the Desert Bloodwood Eucalypt trees (Corymbia terminalis), which grow in the Australian deserts and can notably be found in the Alice Springs Desert Park.

-The Aranda People, a tribe living in the Arrente lands of Central Australia, have eaten this product, known as Merne arrkirlpangkwerle.
+The Aranda People, a community living in the Arrente lands of Central Australia, have eaten this product, known as Merne arrkirlpangkwerle.
 The product is actually the result of a symbiotic relationship between the three and an insect: the female (Cystococcus pomiformis), a coccid insect with no legs, wings or antennaes, which attaches itself to the tree.
 The tree activates a defense mechanism and grows as a “gall” around it, where the insect lives and breeds.

 This gall looks like a small knobbly fruit: it is a woody, round, stem gall that can reach 9 cm in diameter.
 The large juicy female insect can be more than 2 cm long.